ogaida/ip2asn_fork/README.md

 # ip2asn

 ## Description
-You can get an ASN(AS number) from an IPv4 or IPv6 address.
+You can get an ASN(Autonomous System Number) from an IPv4 or IPv6 address.
 Thanks to https://iptoasn.com.

 ## Installation